 4. Do we provide food or drinks while on the hunt?

 -Answer, No we do not provide food or drinks during the hunt.
 We recommend that you bring a coffee thermos, drinking water or your favorite beverage.
 All types of snacks are always a good idea to bring along.

 -Answer, we start the hunt one hour before sunrise each morning, and end each hunt when we achieve a 3 Crane Per hunter Limit or until 12 Noon at the very latest.

 6. What are the Texas Parks and Wild Life license requirements for hunting Sand Hill Cranes and Ducks?

 -Answer, For Cranes you need a free Sand hill Crane Stamp Endorsement on your Texas Hunting License.
 For Ducks you need a Federal Duck Stamp, A Migratory Game Bird Endorsement (State Duck Stamp) and must be HIP Certified on your Texas Hunting License.
 Also for most ages, you must also have a Texas Hunter Safety Course completed.
 For more details please consult the link below for more information.

 7. What type of hunting packages do you offer?

--Answer, We offer guided Sand Hill Crane Hunting Only and a Combination Sand Hill Crane & Guided Duck hunt package.
+-Answer, We offer guided Sand Hill Crane Hunting, NE Spring Conservation Goose Hunts and a Combination Sand Hill Crane & Guided Duck hunt package.
 Available with or without lodging and meals.
 You can also purchase just a hunting and lodging package and provide your own meals.